By nature, I’m a creature of habit. Even though you may not admit it, you’d be surprised to know that most human beings are, actually.

 Not just that, it’s a routine that can be adapted by anyone by slightly tweaking the recommendations given below.

-A good morning routine consists of three things:
+A good morning routine for a full-time blogger consists of three things:

 1. It should be enjoyable⠀

 2. It should be something that will set the tone for the rest of your day⠀

 3. It should be easy to practise on a regular basis

 You’d observe that in the routine below, there is a sense of measured, deliberate slowness to my morning.